Will the Leader of the House please give us the forthcoming business?

 This week, the National Audit Office released a highly worrying report indicating that taxpayer exposure to the Treasury’s flagship business bounce back loans could be as much as 60%, which is £26 billion, as a result of fraud and debt repayment default.
 Considering that the scheme was launched in May, well into the crisis, we should expect better due diligence.
 Therefore, will the Leader of the House arrange for the Chancellor to come to the House to make an oral statement?

-It is too early to say, I think, how the various schemes have been allocated, but the Government had to provide urgent resources to businesses to keep them in business.
+It is too early to say, I think, how the various schemes have been allocated, but the Government had to provide urgent resources for businesses to keep them in business.
 The £26 billion that the hon.
 Gentleman refers to was a necessary step to take to keep jobs open and to keep the structures of the economy in place.
 Any fraud is wrong, and any fraud must be investigated and, I hope, prosecuted, but urgency was the priority.

 Will my right hon.
 Friend join me in celebrating the anniversary of the battle of Carhampton, which is in my constituency in Somersetshire?
-Carhampton was of course the scene of the historic clash between the Danish invaders and King Egbert of Wessex, granddad of the creator of Britain, King Alfred.
+Carhampton was of course the scene of the historic clash between the Danish invaders and King Egbert of Wessex, grandad of the creator of Britain, King Alfred.
 Our county—our great county—is once again under threat from the divisive plans put forward by the so-called county council, God help us, which does not represent the county at all and has mounted an invasion against common sense.
 King Egbert and his son King Aethelwulf, and the great King Alfred himself, would have fought against it.
 Can we have Government time to stand with our great kings and fight this rubbish before it is too late?

 Egbert is one of the great kings of Wessex who extended the borders of Wessex and became the bretwalda—that is to say, the high king—of the Anglo-Saxons and put Mercia in its place, at least briefly.
 That is worth remembering, because Gloucestershire is Mercian territory, so Somerset got one up on Gloucestershire, which we always quite like.
 With regard to my hon.
 Friend’s key message, it is worth bearing in mind that he is right to say “the so-called county council”, because the county council does not cover the county of Somerset but an administrative district of the historic county, and people should remember that.